terox88/foody/README.md

 **Foody app**

 **Short description**
-This Aplication is still in working mode.
-Main function is creating for Users weekely set of recipes for every day with four meals on each day.
+Main function of app is creating for Users weekely set of recipes for every day with four meals on each day.
 It's also allows to create a shopping list for every day in Todoist app.
 So far there is no impememntation of validation of Users